djourd1/trainR2022/content/en/tidyverse/_index.md

 library(gapminder)
 ```

-If everyting went ok you should be able to access the gapminder data directly
+If everything went well, you should be able to access the gapminder data directly:

 ```r
 gapminder